hlissner/zsh-autopair/README.md

 * If delimiters on the right side of the cursor are interfering with completion, bind
   <kbd>Tab</kbd> to `expand-or-complete-prefix`.
 Which will offer completion and ignore
-  what's to the right of cursor.`
+  what's to the right of cursor.

   `bindkey '^I' expand-or-complete-prefix`

-* zsh-autopair will interfere with isearch, and will disable itself in isearch, so long as `AUTOPAIR_INHIBIT_INIT` is not set.
+* zsh-autopair silently disables itself in isearch; the two are incompatible.
-* Works wonderfully with [zsh-syntax-highlight] and `ZSH_HIGHLIGHT_HIGHLIGHTERS+=brackets`.
-Just be sure you load zsh-syntax-highlight *after* zsh-autopair.
+* Works wonderfully with [zsh-syntax-highlight] and `ZSH_HIGHLIGHT_HIGHLIGHTERS+=brackets`, but zsh-syntax-highlight must be loaded *after* zsh-autopair.
 * Mixes well with these vi-mode zsh modules: [surround], [select-quoted], and [select-bracketed] (they're built into zsh as of zsh-5.0.8)
-* Check out my [zshrc].
+* Check out my [zsh config].
 I've spent unholy amounts of time tweaking it.

 ## Configuration

 Feel free to tweak the following variables to adjust autopair's behavior:

 * `AUTOPAIR_BETWEEN_WHITESPACE` (default: blank): if set, regardless of whether delimiters are unbalanced or do not meet a boundary check, pairs will be auto-closed if surrounded by whitespace, BOL or EOL.
 * `AUTOPAIR_INHIBIT_INIT` (default: blank): if set, autopair will not automatically set up keybinds.
 [Check out the initialization code](autopair.zsh#L118) if you want to know what it does.